 Stylosanthes seabrana B.L.
 Maass & 't Mannetje

-Occurs from 9.9-14.2°S in situations, 400-1,050 m asl.
-Although a tropical legume , it is much more frost tolerant than either S. scabra or S. hamata , withstanding night frosts down to -8 °C by developing crowns below the soil surface.
+Has been collected from 9°54' S in Bahia to 17°31' S in Minas Gerais in Brazil at 250‒1,050 m asl.
+Although of tropical origin, it is much more frost tolerant than either S. scabra or S. hamata, withstanding night frosts down to -8 °C by developing crowns below the soil surface.
 Does not grow in cool temperatures and drops leaves in winter, although basal stems can remain green if moisture is available and frosts are not severe.
 Plants that are frosted to ground level regrow when moisture and temperature conditions are suitable in spring.
 Seedlings may die during heatwaves in early summer.
-The cultivars have succeeded in cultivation to at least 27º latitude (300 m asl ).
+The cultivars have succeeded in cultivation to at least 27º latitude (300 m asl).

 In the southern hemisphere tropics, both cultivars began flowering in early February after sowing in December, with peak flowering in March and April, and large numbers of mature pods present from early May, with 'Primar' more advanced than 'Unica'.
 'Primar' flowers 2‒4 weeks earlier than 'Unica' in the establishment year, and can be harvested early July and 'Unica' in late July.
 Appears to flower and set seed through much of the growing season in subsequent years.

-Can have high levels of hard seed (>70%) but usually hard seed levels are much lower than other stylos such as S. scabra and S. hamata .
-Nevertheless it may be necessary to scarify seed to achieve 50% germination.
-Highly specific inoculum requirement, not nodulating effectively with native strains of rhizobia.
+Hard seed levels in S. seabrana are usually much lower than in other stylos such as S. scabra and S. hamata, although some types can have >70% hard seed and may require scarification to achieve 50% germination.
+S. seabrana has a highly specific inoculum requirement, not nodulating effectively with native strains of rhizobia in some countries.
 CB 3481 strain Bradyrhizobium is used in Australia.
 Poor nodulation may not be evident initially on fertile soils, as the legume utilises nitrogen mineralised during land preparation.
 Nitrogen deficiency symptoms, including poor growth, yellowing of older leaves, and poor seed set, develop as available soil nitrogen declines, if the correct Bradyrhizobium strain is not present.
 The effective strain can be introduced by inoculating seed in a preceding winter crop such as wheat, prior to sowing uninoculated S. seabrana .

 Early sowing is recommended to give sufficient time for larger plants to develop and more seed to mature in preparation for the initial dry season or winter.
 The small, dehulled seeds should be planted at 1‒3 kg/ha (up to 6 kg/ha in hull), on the surface or no deeper than 1 cm.
 Best sown into a well-cultivated, fallowed seedbed with good subsoil moisture and weed control.
 Young seedlings compete poorly with established grasses or vigorous weeds in old cultivation, and sometimes fail when soil moisture is marginal or heat wave conditions occur.
 Establishment and growth can be slow in the first two years.